ehkarabas/ehkarabas/README.md

 <h4 align="center">
 	I am passionate about IT, coding, and web technologies.<br>
-	I am on a path to being a FullStack Developer based in Turkey.<br>
+	I am a FullStack Developer based in Turkey.<br>
-	I enjoy learning new things daily in the FullStack developer program at a Bootcamp until May 2024.
-I like to share and collaborate. <br />
 </h4>
 <br>
 <hr/>